 Toby Wiseman (Imperial College)

-Please use this format.
 In addition to invited talks, we might be able to prepare several slots for short talks (20 - 30 minutes) and a poster session.
 The registration deadline is February 28, 17:00 JST.
 If you just want to hear the talks, registration is not mandatory.
-However, in case the auditorium becomes full, please give seats to registered participants.
+However, in case the auditorium becomes full, please give seats to registered participants. [closed]

 Hotel accommodations can be found at the homepage of Yukawa Institute (here) or other commercial websites, including Airbnb.
 We recommend participants to reserve accommodations well in advance, as soon as the registration is confirmed, because in early April Kyoto is flooded with tourists coming for cherry blossoms.
 Note that Osaka is within commuting distance, by Keihan and Hankyu railways.
 Otsu is another possible option.